Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Abstract

 \section{Abstract}

-We study how a weak perpendicular magnetic field $B$ and a Berry curvature $\Omega$ modify the magnetic interactions of a two-dimensional Wigner crystal (WC), using the semi-classical large-$r_s$ expansion.
-When only a magnetic field is present, various ring-exchange interactions arise from electron tunneling along {\it complex} trajectories, which constitute {\it complex instanton} solutions of the coordinate-space path integral.
-To leading order in $B$, each ring-exchange constant acquires an Aharonov-Bohm (AB) phase equal to the magnetic flux enclosed by the real tunneling trajectory of the $B=0$ problem.
-This effect is directly relevant to two-dimensional electron systems with a small $g$-factor ($g \ll 1$).
-In the presence of a Berry curvature, multi-particle tunneling must be considered in a (complexified) phase space $(\v r, \v k)$.
-To leading order in $\Omega$, the exchange constants acquire the Berry phase enclosed by a {\it purely imaginary} trajectory in a momentum space.
-Finally, when both $B$ and $\Omega$ are non-zero, in addition to having the AB and Berry phase factors, the magnitude of the exchange constant can also be renormalized by an effective-mass correction.
-These effects may be relevant for the WC and its proximate phases recently observed in tetra- and penta-layer rhombohedral graphene.
+We study how an out-of-plane magnetic field $B(\v r)$ and a Berry curvature $\Omega(\v k)$ modify the exchange interactions in a two-dimensional Wigner crystal (WC) using a semiclassical large-$r_s$ expansion.
+When only a magnetic field is present, ring-exchange processes arise from multi-particle tunneling through {\it complex} trajectories which constitute {\it complex instanton} solutions of the coordinate-space path integral.
+To leading order in $B$, each exchange constant $J_a$ acquires an Aharonov-Bohm phase along the zero-field tunneling trajectory.
+When a Berry curvature is present, the multi-particle tunneling must be considered in a complexified phase space $(\v r, \v k)$.
+To leading order in $\Omega$, $J_a$ acquires a Berry phase along a {\it purely imaginary} momentum-space trajectory.
+When $B$ and $\Omega$ are both present, in addition to having both Aharonov-Bohm and Berry phases, the exchange magnitude $|J_a|$ is also exponentially modified due to an effective-mass renormalization.
+These effects could be relevant for the WC and proximate phases recently observed in rhombohedral multilayer graphene.